The Effects of Expropriation on Your Private Property

 - Condemnation: The first step in a government agency acquiring private property for public use is called condemnation.
 In this step, the agency makes an official declaration that the private property needs to be used for the greater good of the public.
 The goal is to transfer the title of the property from private to public ownership.

 - Appraisal: As part of the expropriation process, the government has to offer the private owner just compensation.
-Therefore, the private property must be appraised to determine what a fair compensation would be.
-This appraisal will be conducted by a third party appraiser.
+Therefore, private property must be appraised to determine what fair compensation would be.
+A third-party appraiser will conduct this appraisal.

 - Negotiation: The property owner can accept the payment as just compensation, and the title to the property will then be transferred from the private individual to the government entity.
 The property owner also has the option of contesting the payment and the process of expropriation as a whole.

-A private property owner can file a lawsuit against the entity that is trying to take over their property if they feel they are not receiving “just compensation.”
-They can also sue if they feel the property is not actually being used for the good of the public.
+A private property owner can file a lawsuit against the entity that is trying to take over their property if they feel they are not receiving just compensation.
+They can also sue if they think the property is not actually being used for the good of the public.